-Lower net income for the first quarter of 2013 was the result of costs totaling $684,000 (pre-tax) associated with the previously announced merger to acquire Newport Bancorp, Inc. Excluding the aforementioned costs, the Company would have reported net income of $502,000, or $0.05 basic and diluted earnings per share, for the quarter ended March 31, 2013.(1) The Company anticipates the merger will close in the third quarter of 2013, subject to the receipt of shareholder and regulatory approval.
+The acquisition of Newport Bancorp, Inc. (“Newport”) in September 2013 contributed to the higher net income for the quarter ended March 31, 2014, as a result of increases in net interest income and noninterest income and a reduction in operating costs.
+Lower net income for the first quarter of 2013 was the result of costs totaling $684,000 (pre-tax) associated with the acquisition of Newport.
+Excluding the aforementioned costs, the Company would have reported net income of $502,000, or $0.05 basic and diluted earnings per share, for the quarter ended March 31, 2013.(1)

-Net interest income decreased $325,000 to $6.3 million for the quarter ended March 31, 2013 from $6.7 million for the quarter ended March 31, 2012.
-Lower net interest income was due to decreases in the average balance and the rate earned on interest-earning assets, offset by decreases in the cost of funds and the average balance of deposits and borrowings compared to the same quarter in 2012.
+Net interest income increased $3.6 million to $10.0 million for the quarter ended March 31, 2014 from $6.3 million for the quarter ended March 31, 2013.
+Higher net interest income was due to an increase in the average balance of loans outstanding and a lower cost of funds, offset by an increase in the average balance of interest-bearing liabilities compared to the same quarter in 2013.

-Total liabilities increased $4.0 million, or 0.5%, to $831.5 million at March 31, 2013 compared to $827.5 million at December 31, 2012.
-Deposits increased $8.0 million, or 1.1%, which included increases in NOW and money market accounts of $12.6 million and savings account deposits of $1.6 million, offset by a decrease in noninterest-bearing deposits of $6.3 million.
+Total liabilities increased $15.3 million, or 1.3%, to $1.21 billion at March 31, 2014 compared to $1.19 billion at December 31, 2013.
+Deposits increased $19.5 million, or 2.0%, which included increases in certificates of deposit and NOW and money market accounts of $11.8 million and $11.1 million, respectively, offset by a decrease in noninterest-bearing deposits of $3.2 million.
 Deposit growth remained strong due to marketing and promotional initiatives and competitively-priced deposit products.
-Borrowings decreased $2.0 million from $106.3 million at December 31, 2012 to $104.3 million at March 31, 2013, resulting from net repayments of Federal Home Loan Bank advances.
+Borrowings decreased $6.4 million from $184.5 million at December 31, 2013 to $178.2 million at March 31, 2014, resulting from net repayments of Federal Home Loan Bank advances.

-Total shareholders’ equity decreased $44,000 from $125.8 million at December 31, 2012 to $125.7 million at March 31, 2013.
-The decrease in shareholders’ equity was attributable to dividends of $287,000, net loss of $77,000 and a decline in unrealized gains on available for sale securities aggregating $41,000 (net of taxes), offset by the amortization of equity plans of $336,000 and an unrealized gain of $28,000 on an interest-rate swap derivative.
-At March 31, 2013, the Bank’s regulatory capital exceeded the amounts required for it to be considered “well-capitalized” under applicable regulatory capital guidelines.
+Total shareholders’ equity increased $1.5 million from $152.8 million at December 31, 2013 to $154.3 million at March 31, 2014.
+The increase in shareholders’ equity was attributable to net income of $906,000, the exercise of stock options of $316,000 and a decrease in unrealized losses on available for sale securities aggregating $317,000 (net of taxes), offset by dividends of $368,000.
+At March 31, 2014, the Bank’s regulatory capital exceeded the amounts required for it to be considered “well-capitalized” under applicable regulatory capital guidelines.